 The work of Hawaii Marine Animal Response builds on a legacy of support for Hawaii’s endangered and threatened marine species, field response, monitoring and assessment activity, stranding support, educational outreach and community involvement that began in 2008.

 - Recording nearly 2,900 sightings of protected marine species.

-- Team members engaged in shoreline responses, surveys, interventions, escalated support, outreach and education over 3,900 times (more than 10 times per day)
+- Team members engaged in shoreline responses, surveys, interventions, escalated support, outreach and education over 4,000 times (nearly 11 times per day)

 - Hawaiian monk seal and sea turtle related escalated actions, interventions and emergency responses: Over 70 times

 - Volunteer and staff hours worked: over 16,700 (>46 hours per day)

 - Team member engagements with members of the public: over 65,000

 Help us continue this important work.
 Join our volunteer team or donate to our cause.
 Click on http://h-mar.org/get-involved/ to learn more.